 Creative Entries Sought From Students for Holocaust Art and Writing Contest

-Entries must be received by the HMLC no later than 4 pm on April 17, 2014 (postmarks not accepted; please note the HLMC will be closed April 15 and 16 for Passover).
+Entries must be received by the HMLC no later than 3 pm on April 17, 2015 (postmarks not accepted).

 For the writing contest, students may write a poem, newspaper article, story, play/dialogue or essay.
 Entries will be judged on content, originality and quality of expression and accuracy.
 For the art contest, students may create a sculpture, drawing, photograph, painting, poster, collage or 5-minute video of DVD.
+For safety reasons, art (painting or sculpture) may NOT include real barbed wire, jagged glass or plastic.
 The work will be judged on creativity, excellence and content.

 Official rules, submission details and further information are listed on the entry form, which can be picked up at the HMLC at 12 Millstone Campus Drive or can be downloaded here.

 There will be two divisions for both the art and writing categories: division 1 covers students in 6th through 8th grades and division 2 covers students in 9th through 12th grades.
 In each division for both the art and writing categories, there will be a first place prize of $300 and a certificate, a second place prize of $200 and a certificate, a third place prize of $100 and a certificate, and honorable mention prizes of $25 and a certificate.
 Winners will be notified by May 1, 2015.

 For additional information on the contest, call 314-442-3714.